Celebrating Prevention Awards

 Nominations opening soon

-Last year more than 70 nominations were received by the judging panel recognising the incredible work FRSs are undertaking across road, home and water safety, as well as safeguarding, children & young people and partnership working.
-Nominations open soon so it’s time to shout about the life-saving, pioneering initiatives happening across Prevention at your fire and rescue service.
+With the record of more than 70 nominations received in one year, the judging panel recognises the incredible work FRSs undertaking across prevention workstreams.
+With nominations opening soon, now is the time to highlight the life-saving, pioneering initiatives happening across Prevention at your fire and rescue service.

 All you need to know